-If problems are detected at startup, Mac won't turn on.
+If problems are detected at startup, Mac won't turn on even in new macOS Catalina.
 Instead, it will return some error screens for indication.
-And the Mac white screen is one of them.
-The Mac just gets stuck on that screen and won't go any further.
+And the Mac white screen issue is one of them.
+The Mac just gets stuck on the white screen and won't go any further.

 What does it mean when your Mac screen goes white?

-The white or grey screen means that your Mac can't boot up because a problem is sensed by the system.
+The white screen on Mac means that your Mac can't boot up because a problem is sensed by the system.
 It could be the issue of hardware, software, or even firmware.

-Even though the white screen issue mostly results from system crash, it doesn't exclude the Mac models design defect.
-For example, MacBook Pro from 2011 was widely affected by this problem.
+Even though Mac stuck on white screen mostly results from system crash, it doesn't exclude the Mac models design defect.
+For example, MacBook Pro from 2011 was widely affected by the white screen of death.

 In different situations, the white screen might be a little different.
-The Mac could hang on the white screen with a cursor or spinning wheel.
-It could stall on a grey screen with the apple logo and loading bar.
-Or, the Mac whites out after typing password into the profile login screen.
-And a worse case is that there is no startup chime, no apple logo, nothing.
+The Mac could be frozen on the white screen with a cursor or spinning wheel.
+With a grey screen.
+Mac stalls on a loading bar or it gets stuck on an Apple logo.
+The Mac may white out after typing password into the profile login screen.
+And a worse case is that there is no startup chime, no apple logo, nothing, just a blank display.

-How to fix the Mac white or grey screen issue?
+How to fix the Mac white screen issue?

-No matter what the Mac white screen looks like, you can follow this guide to fix the problem.
+When Mac boots to white screen on startup, you can follow this guide to fix the problem.

 Believe it or not, this solution is easy but helpful in some cases.
 It’s easier to isolate and identify what stops your Mac from booting up.
 You can remove hardware as much as you can.